t-ski/markdocs/README.md

 ### Block Elements

-Indicated with a line prefix followed by a space character.
+Each line in Markdown code represents a block element (a paragraph if not specific).
+A block element is indicated with a line prefix followed by a space character.
+The succeeding character sequence is considered its content.

 #### Syntax